 - And water bottles!
 I usually make sure that I have about 3 to 4 liters of water with me.
 With temperatures over 30 degrees you need to drink a lot.
 In combination with the dirt roads that can easily result in a flat tire it is better to be prepared.
 Also don’t forget the sunblock.

-- Check my how to drive in Greece guide before leaving.
+- Check our how to drive in Greece guide before leaving.

 - Be prepared for everything.
 Have hiking shoes as well as a bathing suit close by.
 Since part of the fun of a road trip is to enjoy the unexpected things you meet on the road, be prepared for the unexpected.